For Sophomores Only: The Chappell Lougee Scholarship

 Most info sessions are held in the spring quarter and aimed at first-year students, in order to give them plenty of time to prepare.
 Although the December deadline may feel far away, developing a strong proposal will take a significant amount of time, many conversations with your faculty mentor, and an extensive cycle of reading and writing.

-You can watch recordings of past info sessions below.
 You must be signed into your Stanford Google Drive account to watch.
 Note that you can change the video quality (360p or 720p) and toggle closed captioning on or off if available.

 Handouts and Mailing List